 The following policies apply to ALL submissions (Symposia, Panels, Round Tables, Single Papers).

 FAILURE TO FOLLOW THE POLICIES MAY DISQUALIFY YOUR SUBMISSION FOR REVIEW BY THE CONFERENCE COMMITTEE.

 If your submission is not accepted for presentation at the conference, you may request a refund of your registration fee.
 Email the conference organizer here with your registration receipt number.
 In order to receive a registration refund for rejected papers, the conference organizer must receive your request by September 15.

 Note: If you do not submit a proposal to the conference but plan to attend, you may register at any time, including upon arrival to the conference.
-Registration paid after October 1 must be paid on-site and is subject to a $10 on-site processing fee.
+Registration paid after October 1 must be paid on-site and costs $230 (non-student) and $120 (student and emeritus).